The Unreasonable Effectiveness of Greedy Algorithms in Multi-Armed Bandit with Many Arms: Proofs of : -Regular Priors and Sequential Greedy

 For the first term, we can follow the rest of the proof.
-In the last line, however, we need to use $P(\mu \geq 1 - 3\theta) \leq 3^\beta C_0 \theta^\beta$ and the result of Lemma \ref{lem:1gaps} for a general $\beta$.
+In the last line, however, we need to use

+and the result of Lemma \ref{lem:1gaps} for a general $\beta$.
 Note that the result follows from the result of Lemma \ref{lem:1gaps} for general $\beta \geq 1$ instead of $\beta = 1$.
 In particular, Lemma \ref{lem:1gaps} shows that the difference between the upper bound on the term

 for the cases $\beta = 1$ and $\beta > 1$ is only in $\log(1/\theta)$, which translates to a factor $\log T$.
 This finishes the proof. \item $\beta < 1$: Proof is similar to the proof above (case $\beta \geq 1$).
 Indeed, let $m = T^{\beta/2}$ and follow the steps provided in Theorem \ref{thm:upp-large-k}.
 Following these steps, we can see that $\theta = (\log T/mc_0)^{1/\beta} = \tilde{O}(T^{-1/2})$ and hence, $T(1-\max_{l=1}^m \mu_{i_l}) = \tilde{O}(\sqrt{T})$.
-Our goal is to show that the other term, coming from $BR_{T,m}(\text{SS-UCB})$ is also $\tilde{O}(\sqrt{T})$.
+Our goal is to show that the other term, coming from $\BR_{T,m}(\text{SS-UCB})$ is also $\tilde{O}(\sqrt{T})$.
 Note that again the last two lines of the proof of Theorem \ref{thm:upp-large-k} need to be modified.
 Indeed, replacing $P(\mu \geq 1 - 3\theta) \leq 3^\beta C_0 \theta^\beta$ and noting that $\theta = \tilde{O}(T^{-1/2})$ shows that the term $3 \theta T m \P(\mu \geq 1 - 3\theta)$ is $\tilde{O} (\sqrt{T})$.
 Finally, for the last term we can use Lemma \ref{lem:1gaps}.
 Here, note that as $1/\theta = T^{-\beta/2} > T^{-1/2}$, this last term is upper bounded by